Keith McKnight

 Hipster City Cycle

-Once upon a time, I worked with a few folks I knew from college on an iPhone game about a bicycle-riding hipster cruising the streets of Philadelphia, PA trying to blow through his trust fund by throwing parties.
-This seems like a quaint and very dated concept now, but it was really cool at the time.
+Once upon a time, I worked with a few folks I knew from college on an iPhone game about a bicycle-riding hipster cruising the streets of Philadelphia, PA trying to blow through his trust fund by throwing parties–a quaint and dated concept now, but really cool at the time.
+Aren’t we due for an “indie sleaze” revival, or something?

 Education